How to Recover Deleted Files using Windows File Recovery

 More Details About Modes and File Systems

-As stated on Microsoft’s support website, Windows File Recovery supports following file systems.
-Also you can read on to decide which mode to use under which condition.
+As stated on Microsoft’s support website, Windows File Recovery supports the following file systems.
+Also, you can read on to decide which mode to use under which condition.

 1. Supported File Systems